• 1 Peter 1:13-2:10

 ~ Listen to today’s Scripture with The ESV Bible ~

-Do you know our God who is with us?
-Click here to be with Him!
+Do you know our God who is a Consuming Fire?
+Click here for His flame to burn down deep in your soul!

 Comments from You: What verses or insights stand out to you from today’s readings?
 Please post up by clicking on the “Comments” link below!